Efficient Deep Neural Network for Photo-realistic Image Super-Resolution: Results

 \subsection{Execution time}

-While MultAdds can reflect the heaviness of the model well, there still exists a misalignment between the true execution times, especially when the models are run on GPUs.
-To investigate how our models are efficient in the real devices, we evaluate the runtime on the same machine with 3.3 GHz Intel i5 CPU (32GB RAM) and NVIDIA TITAN X GPU (11GB Memory).
-We use the input of the network as a 720p HR size.
-Fig.~\ref{fig:runtime} shows the execution time of the recently proposed models benchmarked on CPU and GPU using NIMA and LPIPS metrics.
-In this experiment, we examine computationally-heavy model such as ESRGAN~\cite{wang2018esrgan}, G-MGBP~\cite{G-MGBP} and EPSR~\cite{vasu2018analyzing} as well.
+While MultAdds can reflect the heaviness of the model well, there still exists a misalignment between the true execution times, especially when the models are run on GPU~\cite{shufflenetv2}.
+In order to investigate the efficiency in the real devices, we evaluate the inference runtime with other state-of-the-art networks (\Fref{fig:runtime}).
+In this benchmark, we compare computationally-heavy models as well (ESRGAN~\cite{wang2018esrgan}, G-MGBP~\cite{G-MGBP} and EPSR~\cite{vasu2018analyzing}).
+For a fair comparison, we perform inference on the same machine (NVIDIA TITAN X GPU).
+To calculate inference time, we use a resolution of 320$\times$180 for the LR input so that the network generates a 720p (1280$\times$720) SR image.

-For CPU execution (above row in Fig.~\ref{fig:runtime}), the speed of our PCARN is faster than the other algorithms such as SRGAN and SRResNet, but produce a better result and comparable with the EPSR and G-MGBP.
-Our PCARN-M network is the fastest, while on a par with the heavy models.
+For CPU execution (top row in \Fref{fig:runtime}), the speed of PCARN is faster than the other methods such as SRGAN and SRResNet, while it produces a better result and is comparable with the EPSR and G-MGBP.
+Our PCARN-M is the fastest, while on a par with the heavy models.
 Such illustration is also reflected by the NIMA metric.
-The PCARN and PCARN-M methods can get good results at a relatively low computational cost.

-However, unlike to the CPU results, our methods don't show such improvement on the GPU runtime (below row in Fig.~\ref{fig:runtime}).
-In fact, our models show slightly worse execution time than the ENet and TSRN-G. The reason is mainly due to the distinct characteristic of CPU and GPU environments.
-For example, as empirically proved in \citet{shufflenetv2}, memory fragmentation reduces the parallelism which worsens the GPU speed a lot.
-In our case, the cascading mechanism hinders GPU parallelism so that both PCARN and PCARN-M has fewer advantages on the GPU setting.
-Furthermore, group convolution used in PCARN-M is related to the GPU speed as well, diminish the speed gap between PCARN and PCARN-M. In future work, we would like to improve our framework to GPU-friendly network by carefully modifying such modules and convolution.
+The PCARN and PCARN-M can obtain good results at a relatively low computational cost.
+However, unlike the results on CPU, our methods do not show such improvement on the GPU (bottom row in \Fref{fig:runtime}).
+In fact, our models show slightly worse execution times than the ENet and TSRN-G. The reason is mainly due to the distinct characteristic of CPU and GPU.
+For example, as empirically proved in \cite{shufflenetv2}, memory fragmentation reduces the parallelism which worsens the GPU speed a lot.
+In our case, the cascading mechanism hinders GPU parallelism so that both PCARN and PCARN-M have fewer advantages on GPU.
+Furthermore, group convolution is not implemented in a GPU-friendly manner, diminishing the speed gap between PCARN and PCARN-M.